 New product innovations

-At IBIE, Stratas Foods presented what it calls two industry-changing products, Apex and Superb Select 1020.
+At IBIE, Stratas Foods presented what it calls two industry-changing products, Golden Flex and Superb Select 1020.
 Released in 2018, Superb Select 1020 is a soy-based, palm free shortening made without hydrogenated oils that substantially reduces saturated fats compared to most shortenings.
 Stratas Foods brings this product innovation for the foodservice area (for retail bakeries) under the brand names Sweetex Golden Flex for icing and Primex Golden Flex for all-purpose needs.

 “These work like PHOs with the same functionality,” Daniels says.
 “We are able to achieve this through simple blending and processing techniques.
 There is a nice clean aroma and the clean taste associated with US-grown soybeans.
 This is the freshest product you can find.”